 If you wish to implement Quality of Service on your network for WorkSpaces traffic, you should prioritize WorkSpaces’ interactive video stream which is comprised of real time traffic on UDP port 4172.
 If possible, this traffic should be prioritized just after VoIP to provide the best user experience.

-Q: Which AWS regions will WorkSpaces be offered in?
+Q: Which AWS regions is Amazon WorkSpaces offered in?

-Amazon WorkSpaces is currently available in the US East (Virginia), US West (Oregon), EU (Ireland), Asia Pacific (Sydney), and Asia Pacific (Tokyo) AWS regions.
+Amazon WorkSpaces is currently available in the US East (Virginia), US West (Oregon), EU (Ireland), Asia Pacific (Singapore), Asia Pacific (Sydney), and Asia Pacific (Tokyo) AWS regions.
 You can always find out which services are available in each region by visiting the Products and Services by Region page.